-Mynie was actually raised in a musical family and it was very clear from playing the piano by ear at the age of just 3 that she is remarkably talented and that she is set to pursue music formally.
+Mynie Grové was actually raised in a musical family and it was very clear from playing the piano by ear at the age of just 3 that she is remarkably talented and that she is set to pursue music formally.

 She started composing before she even learnt how to read and later on studied Graphic Design and Music after school but decided to give it up after being discovered by German Producer Claude Larson and the scene was set.

-Claude Larson decided move to Cape Town and Mynie became a founder member of the ‘Claude Larson Singers’.
-This developed into a duo called ‘Mynie & Jan’ and from there her star was on the rise.
+Claude Larson decided to move to Cape Town and Mynie Grové became a founder member of the ‘Claude Larson Singers’.
+This developed into a duo called ‘Mynie & Jan’ and from there, her star was on the rise.

 She went on to act in two movies and three TV series but her calling in music was very strong, she performed and recorded with Ringo Madlingozi, Judith Sephuma, Yvonne-Chaka-Chaka, Brenda Fassie, Abigail Kubekha, Richard -John Smith, Al Etto, Taliep Petersen, Steve Kekana, Blondie & Papa, Babsi Malangene, Jennifer Jones, Vicky Sampson, Big Sky, Laurika Rauch, Anton Goosen, Nataniel, Amanda Strydom, Karen Zoid and Danie Niehaus among others.

 She has represented South Africa in at least three international music festivals and this led to TV appearances across continents, scored movie and TV theme music.

-She started her own label ‘Vusa Records’ and now manages a publishing catalogue of her own material of 450 songs/compositions which includes the evergreen ‘Sweef Soos ‘N Arend’, Always, Gypsy.
+She started her own label ‘Vusa Records’ and now manages a publishing catalog of her own material of 450 songs/compositions which includes the evergreen ‘Sweef Soos ‘N Arend’, Always, Gypsy.
 Among others, European star Dana Winner recorded one of Mynie’s songs on ‘ERGENS IN MIJN HART’ which went platinum within the first month.

 Her own singing career on the backburner, she is rabidly active in the business of music.
 Mynie trades as AMAGROOVE MUSIC, a music service provider to corporates.